serilog-contrib/Serilog.Sinks.Postgresql.Alternative/Updating.md

 ## How to update the package

 1. Add your changes.
-2. Update versions in `SerilogSinksPostgreSQL.csproj`.
+2. Update version using a Git tag.
 3. Update the `global.json` dotnet version.
 4. Run `build.bat` to build the project and copy the files to the `Nuget` folder.
 5. Adjust the `package.nuspec`.